schofida/mlod-enhancements/mlod-new-heroic-paths.md

 Your metamagic aura is now strong enough to empower spells to truly terrifying heights.
 Your metamagic aura gains the following benefits:

-- Heighten Spell - When a spell is cast that forces a creature to make a saving throw to resist its effects, you can spend 3 raw energy points to give one target of the spell disadvantage on its first saving throw made against the spell.
+- Heighten Spell - When a spell is cast within 30 ft. of you that forces a creature to make a saving throw to resist its effects, you can spend 3 raw energy points to give 1 target of the spell disadvantage on its first saving throw made against the spell.
-- Twinned Spell - When a spell is cast that targets only one creature and doesn't have a range of self, you can spend a number of raw energy points equal to the spell's level (minimum of one) to target a second creature in range with the same spell.
-To be eligible, a spell must be incapable of targeting more than one creature at the spell's current level.
+- Twinned Spell - When a spell is cast within 30 ft. of you that targets only 1 creature and doesn't have a range of self, you can spend a number of raw energy points equal to the spell's level (minimum of 1) to target a second creature in range with the same spell.
+To be eligible, a spell must be incapable of targeting more than 1 creature at the spell's current level.

 ---